MicrosoftDocs/sql-docs/azure-sql/database/auditing-managed-identity.md

 Select the retention period by opening the **Advanced properties**.
 Then select **Save**.
 Logs older than the retention period are deleted.

+> [!NOTE]
+> To set up managed identity-based auditing on Azure Synapse Analytics, see the [Configure system-assigned managed identity for Azure Synapse Analytics auditing](#configure-system-assigned-managed-identity-for-azure-synapse-analytics-auditing) section later in this article.

 ## User-assigned managed identity

 UMI gives users flexibility to create and maintain their own UMI for a given tenant.
 UMI can be used as server identities for Azure SQL.
 UMI is managed by the user, compared to a system-assigned managed identity, which identity is uniquely defined per server, and assigned by the system.

-For more information about UMI, see [Managed identities in Azure AD for Azure SQL](authentication-azure-ad-user-assigned-managed-identity.md)
+For more information about UMI, see [Managed identities in Azure AD for Azure SQL](authentication-azure-ad-user-assigned-managed-identity.md).

 ## Configure user-assigned managed identity for Azure SQL Database auditing